kbase/sample_service_validator_config/scripts/export/README.md

 ### Used by documentation site

-- `metadata_validation.tsv`: A tab-separated (TSV) file containing the field (metadata) validation configuration; for presentation to users on the documentation site.
+- `sample_fields.html`: A static html file listing all fields, presented according to the grouping and ordering configuration, showing the descriptive and type information for each field.

 ### Used by UIs, via Sample Service